jarum3/discordBot325-Progress3/README.md

 Additionally, [This ESLint file](.eslintrc.json) lists out rules for formatting when pushing code, I'd recommend using some automatic linter to ensure those rules are followed.
 Since this is a work in progress, several files have unused variable checking turned off temporarily.

+# Getting started

+## Typescript details
+To compile this bot, use [This guide](https://www.typescripttutorial.net/typescript-tutorial/setup-typescript/) to get started with a typescript compiler on your system, then run tsc in the root directory.
+After this, copy [data](data/) and .env files (described below) into the build directory.

 ## .env
 This bot requires a .env file, titled `.env` as its full name, with no hidden file extensions, in the root directory of the application, in the same location as package.json